| Chalk,

 The Dakota Sandstone

 is the oldest.
-It was form from sediment from rivers emptying into the
+It was formed from sediment from rivers emptying into the

 seas that covered western Kansas.
-The younger Greenhorn Limestone, and
+The younger Greenhorn Limestone and youngest

-youngest (70-80 million years) Niobrara Chalk were formed by sediment in
+(70-80 million years) Niobrara Chalk were formed by sediment in deeper

-deeper portions of the sea.
-Both have given up many interesting fossils,
+portions of the sea.
+Both have given up many interesting fossils, but the

-but the Chalk made of the shells of uncounted trillions of single cell
+Chalk made of the shells of uncounted trillions of single cell golden brown

-golden brown algae provide some of the worlds most spectacular fossils.
+algae provide some of the world's most spectacular fossils.

 Learn more about the